 As a W2 wage earner, there's really no way around this enormous annual tax bill.
 Due to the SALT (State And Local Tax) limit of $10,000, high-income earners in high income tax states such as California, New York, New Jersey, Connecticut, Oregon, Minnesota, and Iowa lose out.
 Before 2018, the deduction was unlimited, but subject to Alternative Minimum Tax.

-Even though the marriage penalty tax has been abolished for individuals earning up to $300,000 a year who decide to get married, the SALT cap limit of $10,000 is a marriage penalty tax.
+Even though the marriage penalty tax has been abolished for two singles who individually earn up to $243,725 in AGI, the SALT cap limit of $10,000 is a marriage penalty tax.
 If you have two unmarried taxpayers both paying $10,000 in SALT, they will get an aggregate $20,000 when they file, whereas if they get married they suddenly lose $10,000 in deductions.

 EXPENSE OVERVIEW